Can you get COVID-19 from sex?

 It helps to understand how COVID-19 spreads.

-According to the WHO, COVID-19 is spread when an infected person talks, sneezes or coughs.
+According to the CDC, COVID-19 is spread when an infected person breathes, talks, sneezes or coughs.
 This sends tiny droplets with the virus into the air.
-These droplets then land on surfaces.
+These can land in the mouths or noses of people nearby.
+They may also be inhaled into the lungs, or land on nearby surfaces.
 If you’re within 6 feet of someone with the virus, or touch a contaminated surface and then touch your face, you could get COVID-19.

 Sexual activities that could spread COVID-19 include: